About the Hiawatha Festival

 Click on the map to see an enlarged view

-Grand Prize - 2015 Camping Site in the Thursday Night Lottery was Campsite #82, Beth Bosveld and crew!
-Congrats to all who put forth the effort to show the "Spirit of Hiawatha" at their campsite!
-Second place winner - Katie Hagen and crowd at campsite #78 and honorable mention goes to Carla Anderson and Laura Fredrickson at Campsite # 35.
+Grand Prize - 201 Camping Site in the Thursday Night Lottery was Campsite in Area C - Vicki Ballas and friends!
+Congrats to all who put forth the effort to show 'we're going GREEN!" at their campsite!
+Second place winner - Katie Hagen and crowd at campsite #73 and honorable mention goes to Avery Nigor and crowd at campsite #74!
+Congrats to all!

 If you purchase or renew a Hiawatha Music Co-op annual membership of $25 or more, you can enjoy a discount on at least one Festival ticket.
 To learn more about membership, please click here.